DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Attack, Mystic**

 - Description: You've been trained in some form of Magic to Technology and can produce the most basic form with ease.
 This could be an electrified touch or a blast of energy at range.
 - Mechanic: Major.
-As a Major Action in combat, you can make a check to attack an Enemy.
+You can make a check to attack an Enemy.
 This may be performed while under the effects of another Power.
 - XP: 1
 - Prereq Skill: Knowledge > 0 or Craft > 0